zivlakmilos/magicbook/README.md

 ## Table of Contents

-**We're currently fixing a few issues around the TOC.
-Stay tuned for a 0.0.20 updated**

 `magicbook` will automatically parse all HTMLBook sections in your builds, and provide you with a JavaScript object tree that holds the entire book navigation.

 ```js